 On that note, if you need some help with creating your business website or a portfolio, be sure to read the 2020 Guide to Creating an Online Portfolio.

 Black Friday weekend is also a good opportunity to restock home office supplies and stationery or churn out branded marketing materials.
 Since you’ll be shopping close to the holiday season, you could also consider ordering some seasonal gifts for your customers.
 You can expect to find interesting deals at Staples, Vistaprint, and Moo.

 Black Friday shopping weekend is not only about tangible assets.
 Every savvy business owner knows that self-education is paramount if you want your company to prosper.
 For that reason, you should be vigilant about looking for affordable learning opportunities.

-Last year, Amazon offered a discount on its Audible subscription (53% off the three-month plan and additional perks for new subscribers).
+In 2018, Amazon offered a discount on its Audible subscription (53% off the three-month plan and additional perks for new subscribers).
 If you don’t have the time to read paperbacks, audiobooks may become your treat this year.

 The rising popularity of MOOC (massive open online course) means more deals popping up each year.
-It might be a good idea to check online learning sites like Udacity, Udemy, Khan Academy, FutureLearn and EdX for exclusive offers and promo codes for their courses.
+It might be a good idea to check online learning sites like Udacity, Udemy, Khan Academy, FutureLearn, and EdX for exclusive offers and promo codes for their courses.

 Four Black Friday and Cyber Monday Buying Tips

 1. Create a Wishlist